MicrosoftDocs/PowerShell-Docs/reference/5.1/PSWorkflow/About/about_Parallel.md

 ## LONG DESCRIPTION
 The Parallel keyword runs workflow activities in parallel.
-This keyword is valid only in  Windows PowerShell® Workflow.
+This keyword is valid only in  Windows PowerShellï¿½ Workflow.

 ### SYNTAX